 Designed to prepare students for employment in child care programs for elementary school age children.
 Certificate requirements meet the Title 22 licensing standards for teachers in school age child care programs.
 Some courses also meet prerequisites for students who wish to transfer to elementary education programs.

-NOTE: All courses in the major must be completed with a grade of "C" or better.
+All courses must be completed with a grade of "C" or better.

 Course Title Units

 CD 125 Child Growth and Development 3

 CD 131 Child, Family and Community 3

 CD 132 Observation and Guidance for

 Child Development 2

 CD 134 Health, Safety and Nutrition for

 Teachers of Young Children 3

 CD 148 Curriculum for School Age Child Care 3

 CD 149 School Age Child Care

 Program Planning 3

 CD 150 Field Experience for

 School Age Child Care 2

-- · · · · · · · · · · · · · · · · · · · 19
+19

+,

-CD 137 Administration of Child
+Administration of Child

 Development Programs I 3

-CD 141 Working with Children with Special Nee ds 3
+Working with Children with Special Need ds 3

-CD 145 Child Abuse and Family Violence in
+Child Abuse and Family Violence in

 our Society 3

-CD 157 Food and Nutrition for Children 3
+Food and Nutrition for Children 3

-ED 110 Introduction to American Education 3
+Introduction to American Education 3

-ES 253 Physical Education in Elementary School ols 3
+Physical Education in Elementary School ols 3

-MATH 125 Structure and Concepts of
+Structure and Concepts of

 Elementary Mathematics I 3

-MATH 126 Structure and Concepts of
+Structure and Concepts of

 Elementary Mathematics II 3

-MUS 118 Introduction to Music 4
+Introduction to Music 4

-3-4
+- 3-4

 Total Required 22-23

-Plus General Education Requirements 3
+Plus General Education Requirements

+Development Programs I Working with Children with Special Need Child Abuse and Family Violence in our Society Food and Nutrition for Children Introduction to American Education Physical Education in Elementary School Structure and Concepts of Elementary Mathematics I Structure and Concepts of Elementary Mathematics II Introduction to Music

-Students who complete only the major requirements above qualify for a Certificate in Child Development-School Age Child Care.
+Students who complete only the major requirements above qualify for a Certificate in School Age Child Care.
 An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.